-- 3 or 4 inch embroidery hoop – I recommend this kind of hoop.
+- 3 or 4 inch embroidery hoop – I recommend flexi hoops or wood hoops.
+They both do a good job of keeping the fabric nice and tight.
 Important Note: definitely nothing bigger because it won’t fit in the hat.

 - I used Sulky stick and stitch water soluble embroidery stabilizer but there are other methods you can use to transfer your pattern that you can read about here.
 I use the printable sheets so you can print a design right from your computer.